m-dhieu/alu_regex-data-extraction-m-dhieu/README.md

 - Navigate the menu to test your data or view sample extracted data.
 - View saved extracted data in their respective individual text files (e.g., `emails_extracted.txt`) or the combined summary file, `all_extracted_data.txt`, in your console.
 - Modify the `sample_text` variable in the data extraction script to test data that suits you (This data is in-built and not the same as the one that you enter on your console for testing).
+- **Note:** Once you exit the tool, you have to run the script again to view the navigation menu.
+You will have to test new data, as you will automatically have no saved extracted data at this point.

 ---